GiantRavens/rails6template/README.md

 Rails 6 Template
 ================

+Now updated for Ruby v3.0.1 and Rails 6.1.3.2

+In case you need to install pre-requisites:

+`brew install node yarn`

 Clone the repo, run `bundle install` and `yarn` - or follow along as we build the template atomically.

-`brew install node yarn`

 __Install local gems__